HIPAA Training for Dental Offices: 2026 Requirements & Best Practices

 Can dental practices use free online HIPAA training?

 Free or low-cost training tools can satisfy the basic requirement, but the training must be role-specific and tied to your practice's actual policies.
 Generic training that isn't customized to your practice's procedures is a common OCR finding.
-Managed compliance platforms like Compliancy Group include training as part of a full compliance program.
+Managed compliance platforms like Medcurity include training as part of a full compliance program.

 What happens if a dental practice fails a HIPAA training audit?